 Our approach:

-- To ensure the message resonated widely, we pitched the story to key national and regional media outlets, securing significant media coverage.
+- To ensure the message resonated widely, we pitched both Ilse Mafait’s story and the survey findings book to key national and regional media outlets, securing significant media coverage.

 Results: